We like the sound of the words “clothing optional“. It has something gentle, something soft…

 Since many years, we (the nudists) have been pushed behind fences and in designated areas to experience our true selves.

-On the other hand, for first timers it was very intimidating.
+On the other hand, for first time nudists it was very intimidating.
 You were standing in front of a huge gate, not knowing who will be on the other side or what they are doing.
 The only thing you know is that you won’t be allowed to wear any clothes.

-Therefore we like clothing optional… it’s optional.
-You can chose if and when you undress.
+Therefore we like clothing optional… because it’s optional.
+You can choose if and when you undress.

 Why clothing optional?

 Every public place is by default clothing mandatory, except when stated differently.
 It has been like this for ages.
 If you walk down the street, go to the restaurant or the bowling alley you will not encounter naked people.
 Even not in the local swimming pool.

 Except when there is a sign saying that you’re entering a nudist/naturist place.
 Then there are no clothes allowed at all.

 A no clothing policy is easily maintainable in a resort or campground, but how do we manage that on public places?
 Nude beaches for example.

 First of all because clothed people can’t be forbidden in public places, and secondly, how are we going to control that?
 By putting policemen on every nude beach?
 Will they also have to be naked then?